 The Minor in Law and Society will enable you to study law in an interdisciplinary way, from the perspectives of Political Science, Anthropology, Sociology, History, Philosophy, Religion, and others.
 You will study law not as a set of rules, but as an important discourse within society (in Quebec, in Canada and globally).

-The Minor in Interdisciplinary Studies in Sexuality, offered jointly by the Faculty of Fine Arts and the Faculty of Arts and Science, draws its curriculum from a variety of disciplines.
-Its purpose is to investigate empirical, theoretical, and creative aspects of sexuality.
+The Major and Minor in Interdisciplinary Studies in Sexuality, offered jointly by the Faculty of Fine Arts and the Faculty of Arts and Science, draws its curriculum from a variety of disciplines.
+It explores the myriad ways in which sexuality is manifest in, and affects, culture, social organization and identity.

 The primary purpose of a Minor in Sustainability Studies is to enable students to complement their Specialization, Major, or Honours program with the systematic development of literacy in sustainability.
 Students will learn to situate the knowledge they gain from other disciplines within the context of complex global and local issues, such as biodiversity loss, or social injustice, while gaining a sophisticated understanding of the specific ways in which such issues interact directly with their chosen field of study.
 Students will also have the opportunity to contribute directly to the pursuit of sustainability through internship and research opportunities on campus and in the outside community.
 Courses include Biodiversity and Ecology, Current Issues in Personal and Community Health, and Economics of the Environment.